The 2 Hotels:

 The Bottom Line:

-But the Crowne Plaza is a better choice for an extended family or small group.
+But the Crowne Plaza is a better choice for an extended family or a group.
 It’s also our reliable plan B when there’s no room at the Golden Arrow, especially now that I know how to choose a better room.